thelfer/tfel/docs/mfront/OrthotropicBehaviour.md

   material properties (see `@StiffnessTensor`, `@ElasticProperties`), thermal expansion coefficients (see `@ComputeThermalExpansion`) and the proper application of swelling (see `@AxialGrowth`, `Swelling`).
+- `Plate`: when modelling plates, an appropriate convention is the following:
+    - The first material axis is the rolling direction
+    - The second material axis is the in plane direction perpendicular to the rolling direction (transverse direction).
+    - The third material axis is the normal to the plate.
+  By definition, this convention is only valid for \(3D\), \(2D\) plane stress, strain and generalized plane strain modelling hypotheses.

 ## Examples